 Despite its age, Mario 64 remains a prime example of excellent 3D level design!
 Its stages are just the right size, allow for a lot of freedom of movement, and are full of plenty of secrets and shortcuts.
-Most importantly, the courses are just FUN.
+Most importantly, the courses are just FUN and comforting.
 It’s what makes Mario 64 one of the best N64 games of all time, and a joy to play today!
 But let’s talk ranking the Mario 64 courses.

 In my opinion all of the worlds in the game are pretty delightful and have at least some strengths.
 But having just completed the game to 100% recently (in Mario 3D All-Stars), there are definitely some levels I like more than others.
 So for no real reason other than “it’s fun” and for nostalgia, let’s get into ranking the Mario 64 courses!